psmedley/node-os2/doc/api/modules.md

 require.extensions['.sjs'] = require.extensions['.js'];
 ```

-**Deprecated** In the past, this list has been used to load
+**Deprecated.** In the past, this list has been used to load non-JavaScript
-non-JavaScript modules into Node.js by compiling them on-demand.
+modules into Node.js by compiling them on-demand.
+However, in practice, there
-However, in practice, there are much better ways to do this, such as
+are much better ways to do this, such as loading modules via some other Node.js
-loading modules via some other Node.js program, or compiling them to
-JavaScript ahead of time.
+program, or compiling them to JavaScript ahead of time.

-Since the module system is locked, this feature will probably never go
-away.
-However, it may have subtle bugs and complexities that are best
-left untouched.

-Note that the number of file system operations that the module system
-has to perform in order to resolve a `require(...)` statement to a
-filename scales linearly with the number of registered extensions.

-In other words, adding extensions slows down the module loader and
-should be discouraged.
+Avoid using `require.extensions`.
+Use could cause subtle bugs and resolving the
+extensions gets slower with each registered extension.

-#### require.main
+#### `require.main`
 <!-- YAML
 added: v0.1.17
 -->

-* {Object}
+* {module}

 The `Module` object representing the entry script loaded when the Node.js
 process launched.